Tahir019/DSA-by-Apna-College/Day - 07 (30_04_24)/01_Functions.md

 # Functions in C++: A Beginner-Friendly Guide for Interviews

 ## 📌 What is a Function?
 A **function** is a reusable block of code designed to perform a specific task.
-Instead of writing the same code multiple times, you can simply call the function whenever needed.
+Instead of writing the same code multiple times, we can simply call the function whenever needed.

 In simple terms, a function:
 - Takes input (parameters).